 The core of leadership comes down to instinct.
 The instinct of goals that I listed above.
 The inclination of natural leaders is to protect and only be satisfied when the people they lead are happy and successful.

+You cannot teach that natural leadership instinct.
 Those goals, coupled with natural ability, drive growth in a company.

 1. Born leaders are not great at leadership – in the beginning.